kliml/web-counter/README.md

 Build war file with gradle `gradle war` or by using scripts:
 - `gradlew war` for Linux.
 - `gradlew.bat war` for Windows.

+War file will be located at `build/libs/web-counter.war`

-Or use prebuilt war file.
+Or use prebuilt war file from root folder.

 ## Testing